some-avail/codetwig/README.md

 [Go to the user-manual](mostfiles/manual_codetwig.txt)

-#### Forthcoming version: 1.61
+#### Forthcoming version: 1.62

 ### Description CodeTwig

 CodeTwig (CT) is terminal-program to view the outline of the source-code and to show procedures as usage-trees or used-by-trees.
 Some features are still to be added.
 See future-plans below.
 Currently only meant for Nim.

 #### Features
-- CT scans the source-code-files on basis of the project you have defined.
+- CT scans the source-code-files on basis of the project you have defined and adds the files from all underlying directories (after which you can prune the list).
-- It creates a declaration-list in which all declarations like procs and templates are listed.
+- It creates a declaration-list in which all declarations like procs and templates are listed
 - The declaration-list is used to generate 4 text-files that give specific views of the project.
 - CT can also show (for a certain declaration / proc) the usage-trees and used-by trees on basis of the dec-list, and gives with it the arguments and the comment-section.
+- a source-code-view option (-c:s); search and show the full source-code of the proc /declaration.
 - flexible semicolumn-separated search: declaration;module;project
-- CT can combine dec-list of multiple projects and thus show trees for multiple projects (multiproject-feature).
+- multiproject-feature; CT can combine dec-list of multiple projects and thus show trees for multiple projects (multiproject-feature).
 - all functions are called by entering terminal-commands, allthough the generated view-files can be watched by themselves of course.